CloudQuery is joining env zero! We're moving from data to decisions.

 Integrations with systems like ITSM, HR, financial management, and cloud providers improve the value of ITAM data.
 For example, integrating with helpdesk systems enables faster incident resolution by linking tickets to specific assets.
 Integration with cloud platforms can capture consumption and cost metrics automatically.

-4. Leverage AI and Automation #
+4. Use AI and Automation #

 AI and automation bring scalability and intelligence to ITAM operations.
 Automation reduces manual tasks such as asset discovery, software metering, patch deployment, and compliance checks.
 AI can analyze historical data to forecast asset failures, recommend decommissioning timelines, or optimize license allocations.